Alberto12345678/weewx-klimalogg/guide.md

    It should be written there already,  but if not choose the Driver-Numer from the list

-7) At the end, all is saved in the weewx.conf which you have to edit (easiest way is over a programm like filezilla) 7.1) Access your Pi over Filezilla (port for the System is 22) 7.2) You could run into Permission Issues if you try to edit the file.
-If so, just copy the file to an archive which has the permissions        to edit, like /home/pi to do that type: sudo mv "direction of the weewx.conf" /home/pi now you can edit the file
+7) At the end, all is saved in the weewx.conf which you have to edit (easiest way is over a programm like filezilla)

+    7.1) Access your Pi over Filezilla (port for the System is 22) 7.2) You could run into Permission Issues if you try to edit the file.
+If so, just copy the file to an archive which has the              permissions to edit, like /home/pi to do that type:
+     sudo mv "directory of the weewx.conf" /home/pi (this could look like: sudo mv ) now you can edit the file

 8) You have to remove a whole section in the conf (for simple findings use Sublime Text.
 It has a more Structured View)